mathzero/EPI_course_prep/index.md

-## Advice from previous HDA students <a name="student_advice"></a>
+## Advice from previous students <a name="student_advice"></a>

-We asked students on the 2019–2020 HDA course what advice they would give their past selves before starting the course.
+We asked students from the 2019–2020 cohort what advice they would give their past selves before starting the course.
 Their responses are below.

 ### Before starting the course